 Roissy Charles de Gaulle – September 2017 – new generation of PARAFE biometric smart gates

-Passports and biometrics are therefore becoming a major challenge in combating fraud and the exchange of travel documents.
+Passports and biometrics are therefore becoming a significant challenge in combating fraud and the exchange of travel documents.

-Online check-in, bag drop, and automatic check-in procedures are tending to eliminate points of contact with airline companies.
+Online check-in, bag drop, and automatic check-in procedures tend to eliminate points of contact with airline companies.
 A check on the traveler's passport as soon as they arrive therefore seems essential.

-Firstly, to avoid fraud, but most importantly to ensure that the data communicated when buying the ticket online is accurate (last name, first name, date of birth, nationality, etc.).
+Firstly, to avoid fraud, most importantly, ensure that the data communicated when buying the ticket online is accurate (last name, first name, date of birth, nationality, etc.).

-In the current security context, and because of the need to make the risk "stick" to incriminated individuals, biographical and biometric data are an issue of significant impact.
+In the current security context, and because of the need to take the risk "stick" to incriminated individuals, biographical and biometric data are an issue of significant impact.

-Biometric gates can also block suspicious individuals and force them to go to manned police windows.
+Biometric gates can also block suspicious individuals and force them to go to operated police windows.
 Either biometric authentication fails, or the surveillance unit indicates a high level of risk!

-In both cases, it is a person who will decide on the next steps and not the machine, in conformity with current regulations (GDPR, General Data Protection Regulation).
+In both cases, a person will decide on the next steps and not the machine, in conformity with current regulations (GDPR, General Data Protection Regulation).